alinacherkas/MA-Thesis/README.md

 # MA-Thesis
 Replication files for *The Effects of Migration on Attitudes towards the European Union: Extent, Dynamics and Causality*, an MA Thesis submitted to Central European University in a.y.
 2019/2020 (the link will be provided soon).

-## Repository structure
+## Repository Structure

 - *Source Data* - a folder with data used to create datasets for the analysis
 - `1.1.
 Data Preparation Country.ipynb` - a **Python** notebook for reconstructing the main **country-level** dataset
 - `1.2.
 Data Preparation Multilevel.ipynb` - a **Python** notebook for reconstructing the **multi-level** dataset that was used for robustness check.
 - `2.
 Data Analysis.Rmd` - an **R** markdown file with the replication codes for the analysis.
 - `2.-Data-Analysis.html` - knitted markdown file.
-It can be used for exploring the analysis **without using R or Python**.
+Download it to explore the analysis **without using R or Python**.
 - `CEU_Thesis_Data.xlsx` - an Excel file with multiple datasets, including the main **country-level** one.
 Running `1.1.
 Data Preparation Country.ipynb` re-creates this file in its entirety.

 For viewing the ipython notebooks, I recommend using [nbviewer](https://nbviewer.jupyter.org)